Braundo/kubernetes-guide/docs/core-concepts/scheduling.md

 ```

 ## Multiple Schedulers
+Kubernetes allows the deployment of multiple scheduler instances to handle Pod placement according to various customized scheduling policies.
+You can specify which scheduler to use for each Pod if you have special scheduling needs that the default scheduler does not support.

+For example, you might deploy a custom scheduler that optimizes for GPU-intensive applications and use it alongside the default Kubernetes scheduler.

 - You can write your own Scheduler program and deploy it as the default scheduler or supplemental schedulers
 - When defining and deploying a Pod, you can instruct it to leverage a specific Scheduler